microsoft/nodejstools/CONTRIBUTING.md

     - Feel free to ask for advice if you are unsure how what to test or how to integrate into our test infrastructure.
 - There is no formal code style-guide, but please try to match the style of any file you are editing.

-All pull requests are reviewed by one of the project maintainers before being merged in  If you are unsure of anything, feel free to ask them question.
+All pull requests are reviewed by one of the project maintainers before being merged in.
+If you are unsure of anything, feel free to ask a question.
 We're always happy to help.

 ### Licensing and Legal
 Node.js Tools for Visual Studio is a member of [Microsoft](http://microsoft.github.io/) and operates under the [Apache 2.0 license](https://github.com/Microsoft/nodejstools/blob/master/LICENSE).